François de Laval: Early life

 However the death of his two oldest brothers in the battles at Nördlingen in 1634 and Freiburg in 1644 made him the head of the family.
 His mother, the Bishop of Évreux, and his cousin all argued he should abandon his ecclesiastical career.
 Instead Laval helped his mother settle the family's affairs and renounced his rights of primogeniture, which then passed to his brother Jean-Louis.

 Laval returned to his studies in Paris and on 1 May 1647 he was ordained a priest.
 The Bishop of Évreux, regretting his earlier attempt to persuade Laval to change his career path, appointed him archdeacon of his diocese in December 1647.
 In this post Laval oversaw 155 parishes and four chapels.
 Laval was said to approach this task with fervour and enthusiasm.
 In the following years, he devoted himself to establishing order in the parishes, providing relief for the poor, caring for the sick, and engaging in various charitable activities.
 In 1654, presented with the possibility of serving as a missionary in Asia, he resigned as archdeacon, but the project was abandoned and he was left without a clerical position.
 (Note: The noted Jesuit missionary Alexandre de Rhodes was looking for the pope's permission to appoint apostolic vicars in Tonkin and Indochina.
 He was sent to Rome where he remained for fifteen months.
 The Congregation for the Propagation of the Faith, which oversaw the missionary work of the Catholic Church and the Portuguese royal court jeopardized the mission and de Rhodes' project was abandoned by the end of 1654.)

-Freed of all responsibility, Laval spent three years at a spiritual retreat near Caen known as the Hermitage, founded by Jean de Bernières de Louvigny, a lay leader in the reform of the Catholic Church in France.
+Freed of all responsibility, Laval spent three years at a spiritual retreat near Caen known as the Hermitage, founded by Jean de Bernières-Louvigny, a lay leader in the reform of the Catholic Church in France.
 There he also made the acquaintance of the founder's nephew, Henri de Bernières, who became an invaluable assistant in later years.
 In addition to prayer and charitable work, he took on the responsibility of reforming a monastery whose morals were thought to be too lax and became the administrator of two monasteries of nuns.
 His dedication to these projects earned him commendation from François de Servien, Bishop of Bayeux, who described him as a priest "of great piety, prudent and of unusually great competence in business matters, [who had set] fine examples of virtue".